 In person & online

-Kelley will be in attendance and participate in a Q&A following the screening.
+Waters will be available for a Q&A following the screening.

-Online tickets will be available on this page starting from 7pm ET on the day of the show.
+Online tickets will be available on this page starting from 6:30pm ET on Monday October 23rd.

 A moving image artist trained in photography and the documentary tradition, Sasha Waters’s work is concerned with devotional practice – explored in her personal, feminist experimental films that carefully observe domestic and maternal spaces – and in portraits of artists and other humans in restless and hot pursuit of wild ideas, private obsessions and impossible dreams.
 Sasha’s films have been exhibited at Kassel Dokfest, Rencontres Internationales Paris/Berlin; Vox Populi, Anthology Film Archives, Pacific Film Archive, the Brooklyn Museum, the Museum of the Moving Image; Union Docs, the Library of Congress, the Speed Art Museum and the Gene Siskel Film Center, among other international venues.
 Selected festival screenings include IMAGES in Toronto, the Telluride Film Festival, the San Francisco International Film Festival, the Rotterdam, Tribeca, Ann Arbor, Woodstock, Chicago Underground, Big Sky Documentary, Vancouver International, and Palm Springs Film Festivals.
 She was the winner of a Special Jury Prize in Documentary at the 2018 SXSW Film Festival.